 The IMM Global Executive MBA Program

-What does it mean that five schools work together to create the IMM Global EMBA program?
+What does it mean that six schools work together to create the IMM Global EMBA program?

-One of the IMM program’s advantages is that five leading schools pool their resources to provide a unique, global experience.
-Each of the five partners (Purdue, TIAS, CEU, FGV-Rio, and Tianjin) is responsible for the residencies at their school and also share responsibility for residencies in other locations.
+One of the IMM program’s advantages is that sixleading schools pool their resources to provide a unique, global experience.
+Each of the partners (Purdue, TIAS, FGV-Rio, MIP, ISM, and Tianjin) is responsible for the residencies at their school and also share responsibility for residencies in other locations.
 Each school is involved in recruiting, resulting in a geographically diverse cohort.
-Another feature is that each graduate earns a Purdue MBA and an MBA from CEU or TIAS.
-The five schools represent some of the most competitive elements of the global economy: the EU, the USA, and emerging markets.
+Another feature is that each graduate earns a Purdue MBA and an MBA from TIAS.
+The six schools represent some of the most competitive elements of the global economy: the EU, the U.S., and emerging markets.
 Each school is a leading institution in its respective region.

 What are the qualifications for admission to the program?